Kong/kongponents/docs/components/select.md

 ```

 :::tip TIP
-Should you need to disable the default filter function while still allowing filtering (for example when you want to handle filtering asynchronously by fetching from the API), you can pass a function that always returns boolean `true` to this prop, like so:
+Should you need to disable the default filter function while still allowing filtering (for example when you want to handle filtering asynchronously by querying an API), you can provide a function that always returns boolean `true` to this prop, like so:

 ```html
 <KSelect